plandex-ai/plandex/README.md

 ## Why Plandex?  🤔

-🏗️  Go beyond autocomplete to build complex functionality with AI.
+<p>🏗️  Go beyond autocomplete to build complex functionality with AI.</p>

-🚫  Stop the mouse-centered, copy-pasting madness of coding with ChatGPT.
+<p>🚫  Stop the mouse-centered, copy-pasting madness of coding with ChatGPT.</p>

-📑  Manage context efficiently in the terminal.
+<p>📑  Manage context efficiently in the terminal.</p>

-⚡️  Ensure AI models always have the latest versions of files in context.
+<p>⚡️  Ensure AI models always have the latest versions of files in context.</p>

-🪙  Retain granular control over what's in context and how many tokens you're using.
+<p>🪙  Retain granular control over what's in context and how many tokens you're using.</p>

-🚧  Experiment, revise, and review in a protected sandbox before applying changes.
+<p>🚧  Experiment, revise, and review in a protected sandbox before applying changes.</p>

-⏪  Rewind and retry as needed.
+<p>⏪  Rewind and retry as needed.</p>

-🌱  Explore multiple approaches with branches.
+<p>🌱  Explore multiple approaches with branches.</p>

-🏎️  Run tasks in the background or work on multiple tasks in parallel.
+<p>🏎️  Run tasks in the background or work on multiple tasks in parallel.</p>

-🎛️  Try different models and model settings, then compare results.
+<p>🎛️  Try different models and model settings, then compare results.</p>

 ## Limitations  ⚠️